PintoGideon/notes/React/GettingStarted.md

 ### What to put in state

-Data stored in state should be reference inside the render somewhere.
+Data stored in state should be referenced inside the render somewhere.
 Component state is for storing UI state- things that affect the visual rendering of the page.
 Anytime the state is updated, the component will re-render.